 TIP: From late July to mid-September, Bariloche fills to the brim with tourists from the southern hemisphere and a large number of Brazilians.

 Parque Nacional Nahuel Huapa

-Spending a day in the magnificent Parque Nacional Nahuel Huapa and getting out of busy Bariloche, one can breathe a sigh of relief.
+Spending a day in the magnificent Parque Nacional Nahuel Huapa and getting out of busy Bariloche, one can breathe the fresh crisp air.
 This park is a sports enthusiast’s paradise.
-Travellers can easily spend time hiking, biking and gazing at the Andes Mountains ranges.
+Travelers can easily spend time hiking, biking, and gazing at the Andes Mountains ranges.
 In the distance, the Andes appear like a Cézanne painting coming to life.

 Cerro Companario is the best lookout point in the region with exceptional views of Nahuel Huapi and Perito Moreno lakes and breathtaking views of the Llao Llao Peninsula.
-The chairlift takes visitors to the viewing areas for a $2.00 US fee.
+The chairlift takes visitors to the viewing areas for a small fee.

 Victoria Island and Arrayanes Forest Boat Excursion

 Taking a boat trip on Nahuel Huapi Lake and exploring Victoria Island with its rugged landscape, appreciation of plants and fauna is a must for anyone visiting this region.
 Parque Nacional Los Arrayanes, one of the stops on the trip, is a fascinating island with the protected Arrayanes Tree, which are cinnamon or brick-red in color – a byproduct of the tannin concentration.